 Ice Castles has moved around the Twin Cities from year and to year; but it’s always a good time.
-In the past it has been at the MOA, Eden Prairie, Stillwater, and Excelsior, In 2020, it will be at Long Lake Park in New Brighton.
-Exact dates are weather dependent, but pre-sale tickets are available now through December 3, 2019.
-Expect a mid-January opening date.
-We’ll keep updating.
+In the past it has been at the MOA, Eden Prairie, Stillwater, and Excelsior.
+In 2020, it will be at Long Lake Park in New Brighton.
+Quite LITERALLY in my backyard!

 In 2013, the Mall of America was host to one of Brent Christensen’s Ice Castles.
 At the time I didn’t realize what I was missing out on by not visiting it.
 However, in 2015, I made sure to not miss out.
 I packed up the kids and drove out to Eden Prairie’s Miller Park just off Hwy 212.

 Ice Castle Fun:

 Brent Christensen created his Ice Castles after moving from warm, sunny California to snowy Utah.
 He likes to experiment and play around and the snow and ice of Utah were the perfect vehicle for his creativity.

 Since 2011, he has been creating this masterpieces for the public all over the country.
 Many different locations around the county have hosted and are hosting an Ice Castle.
 Each location creates a unique experience–even though they use many of the same elements, tunnels, waterfalls, ice, etc.

 - Perfect Setting for pictures.
 Bring your cameras.
 If you don’t, you will kick yourself.
 You are walking into the Land of the Ice Princess.
 Weather permitting there will be fire dancers on the weekends and maybe some of your favorite princesses.